 A wall surrounded the city, fortifying it.
-Some of the wall’s remains, along with the crumbling remnants of an ancient citadel still stand on Palaiokastro hill above Panormos.
+Some of the walls remain, along with the crumbling remnants of an ancient citadel that still stands on Palaiokastro hill above Panormos.

 Where to Stay in Panormos

-There are a selection of hotels and accommodation options in the Panormos beach area.
+There is a selection of hotels and accommodation options in the Panormos beach area.
 You will find something here that suits virtually every travel taste and budget.

 Panormos Beach Hotel

 When it had its grand unveiling back in 1984, the Panormos Beach Hotel was the very first hotel to open its doors in the gorgeous Panormos beach area.
 The property has been delighting guests from around the world ever since.